- Speed recovery from surgery

 - Improve athletic conditioning

-AARF is one of the few rehabilitation facilities in the region that has a highly trained staff of certified canine rehabilitation therapists, access to VRSP’s in-house veterinary orthopedist and neurologist team and an on-staff doctor that’s certified in veterinary acupuncture.
-When your pet has surgery or has been treated in any one of our three surgical centers, you’ll have the confidence of knowing AARF’s therapists work directly with your pet’s surgeon or neurologist to achieve the highest-level results.
+AARF is one of the few rehabilitation facilities in the region that has a highly trained staff of certified canine rehabilitation therapists, access to VRSP’s in-house veterinary orthopedist and an on-staff doctor that’s certified in veterinary acupuncture.
+When your pet has surgery or has been treated in any one of our three surgical centers, you’ll have the confidence of knowing AARF’s therapists work directly with your pet’s surgeon to achieve the highest-level results.

 Common Conditions Treated with Rehabilitation: